Nori-zk/nori-bridge-sdk/contracts/mina/token-bridge/README.md

   Transaction fee to use.
 Defaults to `0.1`.

 - `MOCK`
-  Optional flag to indicate mock mode (any value).
+  Optional flag to indicate mock mode ('true' or omit for false [the default]).

 ### Example `.env` file